 I think we all agree that beef pot pies, beef stew, pot roasts, chili, and braised short ribs, are the most comforting soul-warming foods, perfect for those cold winter nights.
 However, I will be the first to say that these delicious meaty recipes can take some time to cook.

-This beef pie recipe is my go-to quick version, crust-free, served with cornbread or your favorite bread on the side.
-Plus, by cutting the meat and veggies really small we reduce the cooking time down to an hour.
+This beef pot pie is my go-to quick version, it’s crust-free, hearty, and perfect with cornbread or crusty artisan bread on the side.
+And by cutting the meat and veggies into small pieces, everything cooks faster while still giving you that rich, tender, simmered-all-day feel.

-• All-purpose flour: All-purpose flour also thickens the gravy.
-For a gluten-free pie, use gluten-free flour.
+• All-purpose flour – A quick thickener for the sauce.
+For a gluten-free version, use your favorite GF flour.

 FAQs